-John Smith, a four-time Northwest Conference Women’s Track and Field and four-time NCAA Division III West Region Women’s Track and Field Coach of the Year, enters his eighth season as the head coach of the men’s and women’s track and field programs at George Fox University, his alma mater, in 2013-14, continuing a rich history of success forged by longtime coaches Rich Allen (1969-1987) and Wes Cook (1987-2006) before him.
+John Smith, a seven-time Northwest Conference Track and Field and seven-time NCAA Division III West Region Track and Field Coach of the Year, enters his 11th season as the head coach of the men’s and women’s track and field programs at George Fox University, his alma mater, in 2017-18, continuing a rich history of success forged by longtime coaches Rich Allen (1969-1987) and Wes Cook (1987-2006) before him.

 Smith was honored as NWC Co-Coach of the Year in 2010 when he guided the Bruin women to a narrow second-place finish in the NWC Championships behind Willamette University, which won its ninth conference title in a row.
-The Bruins ended the Willamette string in 2011 in winning the conference crown by 75 points, the second-largest margin in league history, and added titles in 2012 and 2013.
-In all three seasons, Smith was named the NWC Coach of the Year.
+The Bruins ended the Willamette string in 2011 in winning the conference crown by 75 points, the second-largest margin in league history, and added titles in 2012, 2013 and 2014.
+In all four seasons, Smith was named the NWC Coach of the Year.

 The United States Track and Field and Cross Country Coaches Association named Smith the West Region Women’s Coach of the Year for the Bruins’ dramatic improvement, climbing to third in the NWC, in 2009.
-The honor was repeated in 2010 when the Bruins finished a close second to Willamette, and again in 2012 as the Bruins won the second of three straight conference championships.
-This past year, Smith was honored as the West Region Women’s Indoor Coach of the Year as the Bruins were the No. 1-ranked team in the region and No. 21 nationally entering the NCAA Indoor National Championships.
+The honor was repeated in 2010 when the Bruins finished a close second to Willamette, and again in 2012 as the Bruins won the second of four straight conference championships.

-During his seven years as head coach, Smith has produced eight NCAA All-American men and eight All-American women, including four national champions (Joel Krebs, 2007 men’s javelin; Irene Johnson, 2011 women’s 100 hurdles; Alexis Arnold, 2012 women’s heptathlon; and Beth Stam, 2013 women’s javelin).
-The Bruins have had 12 men and 28 women participate in the NCAA Championships during his tenure.
+During his 10 years as head coach, Smith has produced 10 NCAA All-American men and 15 All-American women, including four national champions (Joel Krebs, 2007 men’s javelin; Irene Johnson, 2011 women’s 100 hurdles; Alexis Arnold, 2012 women’s heptathlon; and Beth Stam, 2013 women’s javelin).
+The Bruins have had 21 men and 43 women participate in the NCAA Championships during his tenure.
 Ben Dillow was named the USTFCCCA West Region Men’s Athlete of the Year in 2008, Beth Stam was the West Region Women’s Field Athlete of the Year in both 2010 and 2013, and Emily Wyatt won both the West Region Women’s Indoor Track and Indoor Field Athlete of the Year awards in 2013.

-Under Smith’s leadership, George Fox men have earned 58 All-Conference honors and 22 NWC championships, while Bruin women have garnered 143 All-NWC awards and have won 40 NWC events.
+Under Smith’s leadership, George Fox men have earned 104 All-Conference honors and 22 NWC championships, while Bruin women have garnered 185 All-NWC awards and have won 45 NWC events.
 Irene Johnson was named the Women’s Track Co-Athlete of the NWC Championships Meet in 2010, Nate Dillow the Men’s Field Athlete of the Meet in 2011, Beth Stam the Women’s Field Athlete of the Meet in 2011 and 2013, and Alyssa Turner the Women’s Track Athlete of the Meet in 2012.
+Charity Arn was named Women's Field Athlete of the Meet in 2014 and again in 2015.
+Rachael Kraske was named Women's Track Athlete of the Meet in 2015.

 A native of Lakeside, Ore., Smith was a football and track athlete at North Bend (Ore.)
 High School, earning all-state and district honors in both sports and setting a school record in the triple jump.
 Coming to George Fox in 1992, he changed his focus from the jumps to the challenges of the decathlon.
 He was a national qualifier in the decathlon three times and twice in the pole vault, claiming NAIA All-America status in the decathlon in both 1994 and 1995.
 At the time of graduation, he held top-10 marks in eight events at George Fox, including a school record in the decathlon (7,138 points) during his junior year which still stands.